matthewcrews/ddd-with-fsharp/outline.md

 ### What are the tools of DDD?

-- Entities: An object which is identified by its identity. (ie: Purchase Order Line, Customer, Sales Order Line...)
+- **Entities:** An object which is identified by its identity. (i.e. Purchase Order Line, Customer, Sales Order Line...)
-- Value Object: An object which has value but no identity.
+- **Value Object:** An object which has value but no identity.
 Immutable by default.
 (Shipping Address)
-- Aggregate: A collection of Entities which are bound together and must be treated as a whole. (ie: Purchase Order, Sales Order)
+- **Aggregate:** A collection of Entities which are bound together and must be treated as a whole. (i.e. Purchase Order, Sales Order)
-- Domain Event: An event which the domain expert cares about. (ie: Purchase Order Placed, Purchase Order Shipped, Sales Order Placed, ...)
+- **Domain Event** An event which the domain expert cares about. (i.e. Purchase Order Placed, Purchase Order Shipped, Sales Order Placed, ...)
-- Service: An operation that does not belong to any object. (ie: Purchase Order Placement Service, Shipment Processing Service)
+- **Service:** An operation that does not belong to any object. (i.e. Purchase Order Placement Service, Shipment Processing Service)
-- Repository: A method for retrieving Domain Objects which is storage method agnostic (SQL DB Client, Document Store Client)
+- **Repository:** A method for retrieving Domain Objects which is storage method agnostic (SQL DB Client, Document Store Client)
-- Factory: An object (or function) for creating Domain Objects which can be swapped out
+- **Factory:** An object (or function) for creating Domain Objects which can be swapped out

 ---